-To find out more, go to the frequently asked questions on the Cumbria County Council website.
+To find out more, go to the Refugees in Cumbria webpage on the Cumbria County Council website.